exosite/exosense_recipes/Banner/README.md

 5.)
 Select "File" as the type and upload the configuration xml

 ![Add Software Package](../../assets/Banner/addSoftwarePackage.png)

+*Associate Configuration with Device*
+1. Navigate to the device
+2. In the 'Overview' tab, select "Manage"
+3. Select the correct package and click "Apply"
+4. The Software Package Version will update upon a successful sync

 ### Next Steps
 - Create an asset from the device.
 More can be read here: [https://exosense.readme.io/docs/how-to-create-an-asset](https://exosense.readme.io/docs/how-to-create-an-asset) \